Debugging

 const IntVect& ng = IntVect::TheZeroVector());

-can output the data for a single cell. n
+can output the data for a single cell. n is the component, with the default being

-is the number of ghost cells to include.
+to print all components. ng is the number of ghost cells to include.

 Valgrind is one of our favorite debugging tools.
 For MPI runs, one can tell Valgrind to output to different files for different processes.
 For example,